PedroCorreia23/C_Projects/README.md

 🎲 Projects You Can Find Here:
 🔠 Hangman Game: Test your vocabulary with this classic hangman game, right in your console!
 Can you guess the word before the hangman is fully drawn?
+🧮 Basic Calculator: A simple but efficient calculator, that allows you to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 🚀 Getting Started
 What You'll Need